 - FACT #4: Your church cannot grow if people join, and then drop out!

 This whole process of connecting people to the church (from the parking lot to the pew to joining and serving) does not just happen by accident.
 Someone must assume the primary role in raising the level of hospitality in your church by raising the temperature of friendliness.

 This begins with a greeter ministry.
 One of the most effective things you can do is to have greeters in place each Sunday to warmly greet folks as they enter our buildings.
 What do greeters do?
 Glad you asked.
 Here is a job description for greeters that I’ve used.
 Feel free to adapt it and use it in your church.

 *Prior to Bible Study/Worship

-11. Make sure that parents go with you as you take pre-schoolers and children to their classes so that they know where to meet the children after Bible study.
+- Make sure that parents go with you as you take preschoolers and children to their classes so that they know where to meet the children after Bible study.

-TRUTH…If a church keeps everyone it reaches, it will grow, if it doesn’t, it will simply maintain or decline. @80% of churches in Kentucky are plateued or declining!
+TRUTH…If a church keeps everyone it reaches, it will grow.
+If it doesn’t, it will simply maintain or decline.
+About 80% of churches in Kentucky are plateaued or declining!